Sensaphone/ValuStor/README.md

 PURPOSE
 -------
-This project is intended to replace a memcached key-value pair database with a superior alternative.
+This project is a key-value pair database intended as an alternative to memcached.
+It is an easy to use, single-file, header-only C++11-compatible project.

 Memcached has a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, and no direct redundancy or failover capabilities.
 To resolve these issues, we can use the [ScyllaDB](https://www.scylladb.com), a Cassandra-compatible database written in C++.